jcpeters1/100_days_of_code/README.md

 ## Day 12
 Continued to look at the COVID data and prepare it to be used.
 I'm getting paralysis by analysis I can tell today.
 I've went back and forth twice.
 While ruling out some other options haven't made alot of progress forward.

+## Day 13
+Practiced some advanced selects on hacerrank today using SQL.